The High Court Judge Brink’s Clear Misconduct

 Danish Judges Corrupt with Illegal Behavior

-Danish Judges was in 1983 corrupt with a tight improper behavior with nepotism and partisanism.
-After all they had a loyalty to their Master, the Ministry of Justice, the police and prosecution.
+Danish Judges was in 1983 corrupt with a tight improper behaviour with nepotism and partisanism.
+After all, they had a loyalty to their Master, the Ministry of Justice, the police and prosecution.

-The irony of seeing Ninn-Hansen complaining to the European Court of Human Rights as to Article 6., (exactly the same Article that I had won my case against Denmark on) that the Danish judges were not independent and impartial, made me smile at the time.
+The irony of seeing Erik Ninn-Hansen (former Minister of Justice, longest-serving member of the Danish Parliament and a criminal defence lawyer) complaining to the European Court of Human Rights as to Article 6., (exactly the same Article that I had won my case against Denmark on) that the Danish judges were not independent and impartial, made me smile at the time.
 After all, he should know, having worked with the courts all his life as a defence attorney and later as the Minister of Justice.

 Judges Independence and Impartiality